wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 - **<u>[Blockchain](https://docs.waves.tech/en/waves-node/node-configuration#blockchain-settings)</u>**
     Blockchain parameters.
     In the blockchain module, you can select the blockchain type.
-    Since we are aimed at mining and receiving rewards for block generation, we will use the MAINNET type.
+    Since we are aimed at mining and receiving rewards for block generation, we will use the Mainnet type.

     ```
     waves {